 Most of us like a nice walk in a light drizzle, but what if it turns into a sudden deluge, leaving you drenched and shivering?
-Well, often in life the same thing can happen with our finances.
-One moment you may be trawling the web deciding which new shoes you want to splurge on, and the next, you are desperately wondering where next month’s rent is coming from.
+Well, often in life the same thing happens with our finances.
+One moment you may be trawling the web deciding which new shoes you want to splurge on.
+Next, you’re desperately wondering where next month’s rent is coming from.

-This is when it is important to have a rainy day fund, which is effectively an emergency savings fund.
-It acts as a safety net to protect you if an unexpected event has a knock-on effect to your household’s cash flow.
-Whilst it is very tempting to live to your means every month, without fast access to cash, you might find yourself in a situation where you need to use high interest credit cards.
-This may set back all long term financial objectives, or more serious, get you into a downward spiral of debt.
+A rainy day fund acts as a safety net to protect you if an unexpected event has a knock-on effect on your household’s cash flow.
+Whilst it is very tempting to live to your means every month, without fast access to cash, you might find yourself in a situation where you need to use high-interest credit cards.
+This may set back all long term financial objectives.
+It could even send you into a debt spiral that’s hard to break from.

 Financial experts agree that it makes sense to have enough savings to cover at least three months of rent and typical expenses.
 They also recommend that you dedicate at least 25% of your income every year to cover large purchases and retirement.